merlante/quarkus-kafka-inventory-demo/guides/basic-demo-guide.md

 ```bash
 rhoas serviceaccount create
 ```
-and follow the interactive prompt, choosing any 'name, the 'env' file format, and file location as '.env' the current working directory (or wherever you want to run the demo commands from).
+and follow the interactive prompt, choosing any 'name', the 'env' file format, and file location as '.env' the current working directory (or wherever you want to run the demo commands from).
 ```
 Example: